Can CBD Treat or Prevent Nausea Symptoms?

 Cannabinoids Improve Quality of Life

-The results are in; cannabinoids are a safe, natural nausea remedy; but the possible treatment and preventive health benefits of cannabinoids have not even begun to be discovered or substantiated with research.
-Cannabis has an untapped wealth of benefits to offer humanity, one area of which is the various cannabinoids that might be able to act as viable therapeutic agents for countless diseases and disorders.
-Our body’s endocannabinoid system proves that we are naturally designed to receive and benefit from these naturally occurring chemicals.
+The results are in; cannabinoids are a safe, natural nausea remedy.
+But we’ve just scratched the surface on all the possible treatments and preventive health benefits of cannabinoids.
+We believe cannabis still has an untapped wealth of benefits to offer humanity.
+Our body’s ECS proves that we are naturally designed to receive and benefit from these naturally occurring chemicals.

 - Limebeer, C.L., and Parker, L.A.
 (1999, December 16).
 Delta-9-tetrahydrocannabinol interferes with the establishment and the expression of conditioned rejection reactions produced by cyclophosphamide: a rat model of nausea.
 Neuroreport, 10(19), 3769-72.